5 Questions to Ask Your Jeweler When Buying an Engagement Ring

 Engagement ring shopping is stressful.
 You've dreamt about your perfect engagement ring and you think you have a pretty good idea in your head.
 Then you come face-to-face with the near endless options and you're back at square one.

-To prepare for the buying experience, arm yourself with these five questions to ask your jeweler when shopping for an engagement ring.
+To prepare for the buying experience, arm yourself with these five questions to ask your jeweler when engagement ring shopping.

 1. What are the 4Cs of this diamond?

 If you're interested in a traditional diamond, the 4Cs (cut, color, clarity, and carat weight) are an essential starting point in diamond education.
 Your jeweler should explain each characteristic to you and help you understand the scales for each.

 If you're buying your first diamond, the 4Cs can be overwhelming.
 Be sure to ask your jeweler any and all questions you have.
 You can also come prepared with this: Diamond Size Chart & 4 More Tools You Shouldn't Shop Without.

 2. Does this stone have a grading report?

 Certain diamonds come with a special grading report from organizations like the Gemological Institute of America (GIA).
 These reports provide every detail you could ever want to know about a diamond, including the 4Cs and the stone's origin.

 For more information on different types of diamond documentation, check out Jewelry Appraisals: What Everyone Forgets When Buying Jewelry.

 3. What are the properties of the metal this ring is set in?

 Silver, gold, platinum – what’s the difference?
 Your jeweler can walk you through the strength, durability, upkeep requirements and cost of each metal.